 - If you have purchased a set of Apple’s new AirPods, you can now enable Find My AirPods in the Find My iPhone app.

 - As you can tell from the image above, a new change to the Settings app is a much more organized view of your AppleID and iCloud settings, as well as quick access to all of the Apple devices you have registered to your AppleID.
 I will dive into this new layout next week, so be on the lookout!

 Whew!
 Apple sure has been busy, but I will tell you, this is just the beginning of a new chapter in their story as a company.
 From California, as they put the finishing touches on their brand new, 2.8million sq. ft. headquarters, appropriately named “Apple Park” or Park, which is expected to be completed by April or May of 2017, I believe they will be in their new home with a fresh start in innovation and partnerships that will only make Apple products and services better and better.
-I will also be sharing a post next week highlighting many of the amazing advances that are going into the development of Apple’s new headquarters, so stay tuned.
+Updated: I have written a post about updates to Apple Park (as of April/May 2017) that you can find here.